pingbird/flutter-recipes/docs/performance/index.md

 # Performance

-Everything you need to know about improving the performance of Flutter apps.
+This category is about performance related topics like best practices and debugging.